 I’ve had an itch in the back of my mind for the past few months, and today it developed into a full-blown scratch.
 The reason?
 I received an email a couple of months ago, and I’ve been unable to reply.
 I’ve been exhausted the past few months, and my tolerance for ‘teaching others about disability’ is low.
 So, here’s my response.

 I’ve worked with a number of companies in regard to testing sex toys.
-Most companies aren’t aware that I’m disabled, so I will always tell them, and state that my reviews primarily to look at the accessibility of a product.
+Most companies aren’t aware that I’m disabled, so I will always tell them, and state that my reviews primarily look at the accessibility of a product.

 In my reviews, I try to mention features that others might not think of.
-That’s not a put-down, it’s just a realty.
+That’s not a put-down, it’s just a reality.
 Within everyday life, I have a different way of engaging with materials to able-bodied people, and it’s especially true with sex.
-Because of these reviews naturally included accessibility in some shape or form, I couldn’t write a review without it, so I include it.
+Because these reviews naturally included accessibility in some shape or form, I couldn’t write a review without it, so I include it.

 We’re in an era now where people are slowly starting to think of accessibility within sex toys, and the sex-positive narrative, which is great!
 I’ve had some awesome companies like E-Stim talk to me about accessibility in their toys.
 I’ve had others that have reached out after a review, and want to learn how they can do better.
 This is what companies should be aiming for when they’re designing or thinking about sex toys, and sex toy promotion.
 Ideally, they should be aiming for inclusivity, and accessibility from the conception of the product, but it’s progress.